Remuneration report 2024

 Remuneration of other Group Management Team members

 Management team member salary is based on full compensation basis, including the fixed salary and the fringe benefits.
-Management Team members participate in short-term incentive plan and Performance-based Matching Share Plan 2021–2023, which is described in detail under the section Share based incentive plans.
+Management Team members participate in short-term incentive plan and Performance-based Matching Share plans 2024–2026 and 2021–2023, which are described in detail under the section Share based incentive plans.

 Short-term incentive plan

-The maximum short-term incentive for Management Team members in 2023 was 30% from the annual salary.
-The criteria underlying the 2023 short-term incentive plan were not achieved, and based on them, no remuneration will be paid to the Group Management Team members in 2024.
-In 2022 criteria for the short-term incentive plan was achieved partly and the reward on the earning period to paid to Management Team members were 9.6% from their annual salary.
-The reward was paid in year 2023.
+The maximum short-term incentive for Management Team members in 2023 and 2024 was 30% from the annual salary.
+The criteria underlying the 2023 and 2024 short-term incentive plan were not achieved, and based on them, no remuneration was paid 2024 and shall not be paid to the Group Management Team members in 2025.

-The share based incentive remuneration of Management Team members is based on the Performance-based Matching Share Plan 2021–2023.
-The outcome for the plan for Management Team members shall partly be paid in cash to cover the tax implication from received shares.
-Share-based reward from 2022 performance period was 17,368 shares, without the reward shares of CEO, and those were given in April 2023.
-From the 2023 performance period no shares shall be given in 2024.
+The share based incentive remuneration of Management Team members is based on the Performance-based Matching Share Plans 2021–2023 and 2024–2026.
+The outcome for the plans for Management Team members shall partly be paid in cash to cover the tax implication from received shares.
+From 2023 and 2024 performance periods no share rewards was paid in 2024 and shall not be paid in 2025.

 Martela Oyj's Remuneration Policy 2020–2023